Classification of qubit cellular automata on hypercubic lattices: Abstract

 \section{Abstract}

-We classify qubit QCAs on lattices $\mathbb Z^s$ with von Neumann neighbourhood scheme, in terms of feasibility as finite depth quantum circuits.
-We show the most general structure of such quantum circuit and use its characterisation to simulate a few steps of evolution and evaluate the rate of entanglement production between one cell and its surroundings.
+We classify Quantum Cellular Automata whose cells are qubits, on hypercubic lattices $\mathbb Z^s$, with the von Neumann neighborhood scheme, in terms of realizability as finite-depth quantum circuits.
+We show the most general structure of such automata and use its characterisation to simulate a few steps of evolution and evaluate the rate of entanglement production between one cell and its surroundings.